demirfirat/api.onlyoffice.com/site/docs/plugin-and-macros/structure/icons.md

 3. Loads the corresponding icon variant.
 4. If no perfect match is found, it picks the closest size available.

-If the user is working in Dark Theme with a 150% zoom level, the editor automatically applies:
+For example, when the editor is set to a dark theme with a zoom level of 150%, the following adjustments are automatically applied:

 ```
-resources/dark/dark/icon@1.5x.png
+resources/dark/icon@1.5x.png
 ```

 ## Optional: adding icons to content controls